copsTvFan/cops-episode-guide/guide.md

 **Fort Myers, FL 4**

-- (11:18 PM Street Patrol) Lee County East District -- Deputy James Creghan needs an out from police work so he races stock cars across Florida and in Georgia too.
+- (Lee County, FL -- 11:18 PM Street Patrol) Lee County East District -- Deputy James Creghan needs an out from police work so he races stock cars across Florida and in Georgia too.
 When he races he forgets everything.
+He takes the call of a suffocating infant on a breathing tube who is experiencing breathing difficulties.
+Featuring Sgt.
+Agustin Malagon.
+- (Lee County, FL -- 8:32 PM Shoplifting Call) Deputy Mike Miller and Deputy Pat Healey arrest two black girls since they were videotaped shoplifting.
-He takes the call of a suffocating infant on a breathing tube who is experiencing breathing difficulties./Shoplifting call at a clothing with two black girls.
-Deputy Miller arrests them since they were videotaped/Disturbance Call -- Deputy Caivano questions a man and a woman at a restaurant who ordered an all-you-can-eat meal then refused to pay their bill because the manager denied them doggie bags.
+- (Lee County, FL -- 9:06 PM Disturbance Call) Deputy Stacey Caivano questions a man and a woman at a restaurant who ordered an all-you-can-eat meal then refused to pay their bill because the manager denied them doggie bags for their leftovers.
 It doesn't matter that they are shown the sign that reads no doggie bags and that they've tried to pull the same stunt there before.

 ## CP-935